Hot knife vs fork honey decapping

 I proudly market a raw honey, lightly-filtered and rich in pollen, but Jiminy Cricket was forever pricking my conscience; a small proportion was exposed to the high temperature of the knife.
 Perhaps it was only 5 percent but it meant that the final product could not be described in all honesty as absolutely unheated.

-The only way around that, and it was irksome, was to keep the gleanings completely separate from the bulk of the nectar; even then some of my best raw honey would have been exposed to the hot knife.
+The only way around that and it was irksome, was to keep the gleanings completely separate from the bulk of the nectar; even then some of my best raw honey would have been exposed to the hot knife.

-I soon realised that when comparing hot knife vs fork honey decapping that the former, my long tried and tested method, took a lot longer; that alone gave considerable impetus for change.
-I will do some measurements in the future, but I would estimate twice the time.
+I soon realised that when comparing hot knife vs fork honey decapping that the former, my long tried and tested method took a lot longer; that alone gave considerable impetus for change.
+I will do some measurements in the future but I would estimate twice the time.

 At this stage I am still uncertain about which is more effective when comparing hot knife vs fork honey decapping.
 Measurements will follow at some time in the future to see if there is a difference in the extraction.

 Likewise the fork produces less wax in the gleanings.
 In fact that may cause a shortage of new foundation.
-It does allow for deep stripping of the comb should one have a need for more.
+It does allow for deep stripping of the comb after extraction should one have a need for more.

-In short, at the end of the day, both schools have their ardent enthusiasts who will stick to one or other of the hot knife vs fork honey decapping debate.
+In short at the end of the day, both schools have their ardent enthusiasts who will stick to one or other of the hot knife vs fork honey decapping debate.
 I am the turncoat who for the present has swapped sides but old habits die hard.

 Glycemic index